+The Human Rights Watch report was released to the Uzbekistan government yesterday by a visiting delegation from the organization.
 It focuses on "abuses committed during the widespread, brutal sweeps by police and security forces beginning in December 1997."
 It calls on the Government to "cease arbitrary arrest and police brutality and protect peaceful religious expression.

 The report says: "the government is painting all Muslims with the same brush -- those who may have criminal intent and average Muslims who simply wear a beard or go to the mosque.
 It is subjecting Muslims on a mass scale to beatings, expulsions from universities and jobs, show trials and lengthy prison terms."
 It charges that the police have singled out openly pious Muslims, or dissidents or their relatives, to intimidate and silence them.